AhmedAhres/AhmedAhres.github.io/README.md

-# Pollination Contribution to Nutrition - EPFL Data Visualization Project
+# Pollination Contribution to Nutrition - EPFL Data Visualization Project by Ahmed Ahres, Sami Ben Hassen and Harshdeep Singh

 ## Running the visualization